YunoHost-Apps/uptime-kuma_ynh/doc/ADMIN.md

-- node_modules folder is backed up and shouldn't be (600Mo...)
 - This app needs a manual post-install
 - We could pre-configure mail notifications with YunoHost mail server as an improvement.
 See comments in file to try to do it with Curl and WebSockets or Sqlite.